Alcohol, Drugs, Physiology

 If a remote PIC (Pilot in Command) refuses to take a blood alcohol test when law enforcement asks, they could lose their remote pilot certificate.

-Refusing a blood alcohol test when a law enforcement officer asks is a serious violation in aviation.
-This can get your pilot’s license suspended or revoked, and you might face legal action.
-Pilots have to follow strict rules about alcohol and drugs to keep flying safe.
+Refusing a blood alcohol test when a law enforcement officer asks is a serious violation in aviation, and can get your pilot’s license suspended or revoked, and you might face legal action.

 Factors that Affect Pilot Physiology